United States Secret Service: Attacks on presidents

-Since the 1960s, presidents John F. Kennedy (killed), Gerald Ford (twice attacked, but uninjured) and Ronald Reagan (seriously wounded) have been attacked while appearing in public.
+Since the 1960s, presidents John F. Kennedy (killed), Gerald Ford (twice attacked, but uninjured), Ronald Reagan (seriously wounded), and Donald Trump (injured) have been attacked while appearing in public.
 Agents on scene, though not injured, during attacks on presidents include William Greer and Roy Kellerman.
 One of the agents was Robert DeProspero, the Special Agent In Charge (SAIC) of Reagan's Presidential Protective Division (PPD) from January 1982 to April 1985.
 DeProspero was deputy to Jerry Parr, the SAIC of PPD during the Reagan assassination attempt on March 30, 1981.

 The Kennedy assassination spotlighted the bravery of two Secret Service agents.
 First, an agent protecting Mrs. Kennedy, Clint Hill, was riding in the car directly behind the presidential limousine when the attack began.
 While the shooting continued, Hill leaped from the running board of the car he was riding on and jumped onto the back of the president's moving car and guided Mrs. Kennedy from the trunk back into the rear seat of the car.
 He then shielded the president and the first lady with his body until the car arrived at the hospital.

 Rufus Youngblood was riding in the vice-presidential car.
 When the shots were fired, he vaulted over the front seat and threw his body over Vice President Lyndon B. Johnson.
 That evening, Johnson called Secret Service Chief James J. Rowley and cited Youngblood's bravery.
 Youngblood would later recall some of this in his memoir, Twenty Years in the Secret Service.

 The period following the Kennedy assassination was the most difficult in the modern history of the agency.
 Press reports indicated that morale among the agents was "low" for months following the assassination.
 The agency overhauled its procedures in the wake of the Kennedy killing.
 Training, which until that time had been confined largely to "on-the-job" efforts, was systematized and regularized.

 The Reagan assassination attempt also involved several Secret Service agents, particularly agent Tim McCarthy, who spread his stance to protect Reagan as six bullets were being fired by the would-be assassin, John Hinckley Jr. McCarthy survived a .22-caliber round in the abdomen.
 For his bravery, McCarthy received the NCAA Award of Valor in 1982.
 Jerry Parr, the agent who pushed President Reagan into the limousine, and made the critical decision to divert the presidential motorcade to George Washington University Hospital instead of returning to the White House, was also honored with U.S. Congress commendations for his actions that day.

 Significant investigations

-Arrest and indictment of Max Ray Butler, co-founder of the Carders Market carding website.
-Butler was indicted by a federal grand jury in Pittsburgh, Pennsylvania, after his September 5, 2007, arrest, on wire fraud and identity theft charges.
-According to the indictment, Butler hacked over the Internet into computers at financial institutions and credit card processing centers and sold the tens of thousands of credit card numbers that he acquired in the process.
+One significant Secret Service investigation was the arrest and indictment of Max Ray Butler, co-founder of the Carders Market carding website.
+Butler was indicted by a federal grand jury in Pittsburgh, Pennsylvania, after his September 5, 2007 arrest, on wire fraud and identity theft charges.
+According to the indictment, Butler hacked into computers at financial institutions and credit card processing centers over the Internet and sold the tens of thousands of credit card numbers that he acquired in the process.